artsandmetaphysics/goodlifeodyssey/documents/the-odyssey.md

 > alone in a stranger's ship---
 > and let him find a world of pain at home!"
 > ~ (9.527--35)

+Achilles in the underworld:

+> "'But you, Achilles,
+> there's not a man in the world more blest than you---
+> there never has been, never will be one.
+> Time was, when you were alive, we Argives
+> honored you as a god, and now down here, I see,
+> you lord it over the dead in all your power.
+> So grieve no more at dying, great Achilles.'
+> I reassured the ghost, but he broke out, protesting,
+> 'No winning words about death to *me*, shining Odysseus!
+> By god, I'd rather slave on earth for another man---
+> some dirt-poor tenant farmer who scrapes to keep alive---
+> than rule down here over all the breathless dead.'"
+> ~ (11.482--92)

+Sisyphus in the underworld:

+> "And I saw Sisyphus too, bound to his own torture,
+> grappling his monstrous boulder with both arms working,
+> heaving, hands struggling, legs driving, he kept on
+> thrusting the rock uphill toward the brink, but just
+> as it teetered, set to topple over---time and again
+> the immense weight of the thing would wheel it back and
+> the ruthless boulder would bound and tumble down to the plain again---
+> so once again he would heave, would struggle to thrust it up,
+> sweat drenching his body, dust swirling above his head."
+> ~ (11.593--600)

 *All quotations are taken from Robert Fagle's 1996 excellent translation of the* Odyssey. *Line numbers are approximate.*